apple/foundationdb/documentation/sphinx/source/performance.rst

 * **Transaction start**.
 This latency will be experienced as part of the first read in a transaction as the read version is obtained.
 It will typically be a few milliseconds under moderate load, but under high write loads FoundationDB tries to concentrate most transaction latency here.

 * **Reads**.
 Individual reads should take under 1 ms with moderate loads.
 If a transaction performs many reads by waiting for each to complete before starting the next, however, these small latencies can add up.
-You can thus reduce total latency (and potentially conflicts) by doing as many of your reads as possible in parallel.
+You can thus reduce total latency (and potentially :ref:`conflicts <conflict-ranges>`) by doing as many of your reads as possible in parallel.
 FoundationDB supports non-blocking reads, so it's easy to perform reads without waiting on them.

 * **Commit**.
 Transactions that perform writes must be committed, and the commit will not succeed until the transaction is durable with full replication.
 This latency will average under 3 ms with moderate loads.
-Only a small part of this latency impacts transaction conflicts.
+Only a small part of this latency impacts transaction :ref:`conflicts <conflict-ranges>`.

 Throughput (per core)
 =====================